aspose-tex/Aspose.TeX-Documentation/java/developer-guide/conversion/other-target-formats/_index.md

 type: docs
 weight: 12
 url: /java/other-target-formats/
-description: Conversion functionality of Aspose.TeX API solution for Java lets convert LaTeX files to a number of other raster image formats.
-Here are some code examples.
+description: Conversion functionality of Aspose.TeX API solution for Java lets you convert LaTeX files to a number of raster image formats.
+Learn the code examples.
 ---

 ## **Image formats**